You can do these flexibility exercises at home to help improve your health and mobility.

 Try to do these exercises at least twice a week and combine them with:

-Improves neck mobility and flexibility.
+This exercise can improve your neck mobility and flexibility.

 - Sit upright with shoulders down.
 Look straight ahead.